 Karate might be described as a weapon free way of self defence.
 It is made up of dynamic offensive and defensive strategies applying every part of the body to their highest possible advantage.
 It is deemed an empty handed martial art which has been made to fend off armed opponents.

 Karate training provides both mental and physical rewards that range from a lot more self confidence and a increased feeling of well-being to improved professional overall performance.
 Children and adults enjoy the group interaction while they learn together but each in their own pace.

-Our Karate classes in Barnsbury are designed for all kinds of people, usually one of these three: Those who wish to learn a new martial art style or sports activity that keeps them in good shape People who are intent on learning Karate & People that want to develop the capacity to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of all age groups irrespective of their experience or natural ability.
+Our Karate classes in Barnsbury target all sorts of people, usually one of these three: Individuals that would like to study a new martial art or sports activity that keeps them fit Those people who are seriously interested in learning Karate & People who wish to develop the capacity to protect themselves and increase their self-confidence in day to day life We can work with men, women and children of all ages irrespective of their experience or physical ability.

 Karate practice (Barnsbury ) – Our Karate Classes in Barnsbury

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring a complete Karate tuition experience in Barnsbury .